-Through our Students4Giving℠ initiative, Campus Compact and the Fidelity® Charitable Gift Fund™ educate and inspire a new generation of philanthropists in a new era of giving.
+Through the Students4Giving℠ initiative, Campus Compact and the Fidelity® Charitable Gift Fund™ educated and inspired a new generation of philanthropists in a new era of giving.
 Colleges participating in Students4Giving were chosen to receive a $15,000 Giving Account® (the Gift Fund’s donor advised fund) through a national competition.
 Students participating in courses in nonprofit management, business, social work, and a wide variety of disciplines oversee the accounts and make grant recommendations for supporting local nonprofit agencies.
-Any opportunities for new funding will be announced in the spring.

 The Students4Giving™ program provides a framework for philanthropic education emphasizing community-based knowledge with both grantmaking and fundraising dimensions.
 Students manage the philanthropic process, including creating a charitable mission statement, researching community issues, assessing the ability of nonprofits to address those issues, and learning to manage charitable funds to achieve philanthropic goals.

-The focus is on sustainability, both financial and structural.
+The focus of the program is on sustainability, both financial and structural.
 Students learn to use a variety of tools and strategies to create sustainable funding for community agencies.
 In addition, the program aims to create and support campus infrastructure for education focused on the nonprofit sector and the resources that sustain it.
-Over the past three years, campuses have received continued support for their Giving Accounts in addition to annual administrative support.
-The initiative is designed for lasting impact on students, their institutions, and their communities.
+The initiative was designed for lasting impact on students, their institutions, and their communities.

 Students4Giving sites: 2007 – 2010